This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 So what was this big dream of mine?

-To travel indefinitely and live nomadically.
+To travel the world indefinitely and live nomadically.

 Let me go back a little bit and explain how I made it happen.